hpiwowar/citation11k/analysis/stats.md

 ## Introduction

 "Sharing information facilitates science.
 Publicly sharing detailed research data–sample attributes, clinical factors, patient outcomes, DNA sequences, raw mRNA microarray measurements–with other researchers allows these valuable resources to contribute far beyond their original analysis.
 In addition to being used to confirm original results, raw data can be used to explore related or new hypotheses, particularly when combined with other publicly available data sets.
 Real data is indispensable when investigating and developing study methods, analysis techniques, and software implementations.
 The larger scientific community also benefits: sharing data encourages multiple perspectives, helps to identify errors, discourages fraud, is useful for training new researchers, and increases efficient use of funding and patient population resources by avoiding duplicate data collection."
-[Piwowar, 2007]
+(Piwowar _et. al._ 2007)

 Making research data publicly available also has costs.
-Data archives must be created and maintained.
-Data must be documented, formatted, and uploaded.
-Data-collecting investigators may be asked to answer questions when others try to use their data.
+Some of these costs are to society: For example, data archives must be created and maintained.
+Many costs, however, are born by the data-collecting investigators: Data must be documented, formatted, and uploaded.
+Investigators may be afraid that other researchers will find errors in their results, or "scoop" additional analyses they have planned for the future.

-Scientists report that receiving more citations would be an important motivator for publicly archiving their data [Tenopir].
+Personal incentives are important to balance these personal costs.
+Scientists report that receiving additional citations is an important motivator for publicly archiving their data (Tenopir _et. al._ 2011).

+Evidence suggests that studies which make their data available do indeed receive more citations than similar studies that do not make their data available (Gleditsch & Strand, 2003; Piwowar _et. al._ 2007; Ioannidis _et. al._ 2009; Pienta _et. al._ 2010; Henneken & Accomazzi, 2011; Sears, 2011; Dorch, 2012).
-Several studies across several disciplines have found an association between data availability and number of citations recieved by a publication [cite studies below].
-This evidence has been <a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">frequently referenced</a>, including in new policies that encourage and require data archiving [<a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">http://datadryad.org/jdap</a>].
-It is important, therefore, to continue to strive for an accurate estimate of possible citation benefit.
+This evidence has been <a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">frequently referenced</a> and highlighted in new policies that encourage and require data archiving [<a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">http://datadryad.org/jdap</a>], demonstrating the appetite for evidence of personal benefit.

-The present study hopes to improve previous estimates in several ways.
-First, the present study is large enough to include many key covariates that may have conflated estimates of citation boost in previous, smaller studies: Number of authors, author publication experience, institution, open access availability, and subject area.
-Second, the current analysis estimates how citation boost levels may change over time.
-Third, the current analysis includes evidence on patterns of data reuse.
+It important to continue striving for an accurate estimate of citation correlation, to avoid over- or under-stating the benefits of data availability.

+This report on open data citation advantage improves on previous work in several ways.
+First, the sample size is large, so we have been able to include additional variables in the statistical analyses.
+The resulting estimates isolate the association between data availability and citation rate with more accuracy.
+Second, this report goes beyond citation analysis to include analysis of data reuse attribution directly.
+We explore how data reuse patterns change over both the lifespan of a data repository and the lifespan of a dataset.

 ## Methods